-Survivor pension: 50% of the monthly pension the deceased received or would have received at the time of death is payable to the eligible spouse.
+Survivor pension: An eligible spouse receives 50% of the monthly pension paid or payable to the deceased at the time of death.
 If there is more than one widow, the pension is split equally among them.

 The pension ceases on remarriage.